duuusen/touchbar-coffebutton/README.md

 # touchbar-coffebutton
-Little Applescript to notify your kith and kin that it is time for a coffee brake.
+Little Applescript to notify your kith and kin that it is time for a coffee break.

 # Setup
 - Go to user/library/messages/chat.db-wal